 The Village at Mayo Clinic

-The casitas surround a central community center building, the Brusally Center, where guests gather for events, special meals, support groups and game nights.
+The casitas surround a central community center building, the Brusally Community Center, where guests gather for events, special meals, support groups and game nights.
 The Village also has an office facility and housing for a night manager.

-Long-term plans call for nine casitas to be developed in the Village at Mayo Clinic to meet the increasing demand for this "home away from home."
+Long-term plans call for nine casitas to be developed in the Village at Mayo Clinic to meet the increasing demand for this home away from home.
 The project depends entirely on contributions, and completion of the entire facility depends on the progress of fundraising.

 - Monday through Friday: 8 a.m. to 8 p.m.
 Mountain time

 - Saturday and Sunday: 10 a.m. to 6 p.m.
 Mountain time

 Please call 480-609-1324 for lodging and updated information.